Peacock: 10 Amazing Facts of a Unique Bird

 Peacock is a kind of bird that follows the family of pheasants of the order of chickens.
 Peacocks are known to be one of the most beautiful birds.
 The male spreads its feathers backwards as a beautiful fan, about five times the length of the peacock’s body.
 The bird is one of the flashiest birds due to its many feathers and beauty.
 The most colourful type of peacock is the Indian type.

-There is a number of differences between male and female, and the first of these differences is the feathers, as the male is characterised by long, colourful feathers decorated with distinctive colours such as blue mixed with green.
-While the females have a dull colour, they lack long feathers at the tail, which gives them the ability to flee from enemies quickly because they are usually lighter than the male.
+There are differences between males and females, and the first of these differences is the feathers, as the male is characterised by long, colourful feathers decorated with distinctive colours such as blue mixed with green.
+While the females have a dull colour, they lack long feathers at the tail, allowing them to flee from enemies quickly because they are usually lighter than the males.

 The male is the size of a turkey.
 It has a metallic blue-green neck and chest, and the colour of the lower parts is bluish-purple.
 It has a long row of striped green feathers with clear eye-shaped spots.
 These feathers grow from the back, not from the tail.